usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/22/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `00bc0c05faef7a2512a2e346eaa17188`
 - :material-text: **Run description:** Named entities are recognized using an of the shell named entity tagger.
-We also use wikipedia to identify entities.
-We ground each entity by trying to find its homepage.
-Named entities are recognized using an of the shell named entity tagger.
 This tagger was trained on the CoNLL 2003 english corpus.
 We use standard IR on entity co-occurence models to obtain a ranked list of candidates.
 We use the wikipedia category structure to filter candidate entities by type.
 This list is reranked based on the association between the input entity and candidate entities.

 ---
 #### ilpsEntcf